salim-joshua/The-Odin-Project/Calculator/feedback.md

 ### Handling Edge Cases:
 - **Chaining Operations:** Finalize the current operation when a new operator is pressed (e.g., `5 + 5 +`).
 - **Decimal Input:** Prevent invalid input like multiple decimals (e.g., `3.3.3`).
-- **UI Reset After Equals:** After pressing `=`, entering a new number should reset the calculator instead of appending.

 ### Code Duplication:
 - **Operator Logic:** Simplify operator handling in the `calculate` function using a mapping object or `switch` statement: